-Sentiment analysis is technology that computationally determines whether text contains positive, negative, or neutral polarity.
+Sentiment analysis is the use of technology such as natural language understanding (NLU) that computationally determines whether text contains subjectively positive, negative, or neutral feelings.
 Sentiment analysis has existed since the early 2000s, when large quantities of opinionated data from the internet – reviews, forums, blogs, microblogs, and social media posts – suddenly became available, and the need to analyze them in an automated way became apparent.
-Now, sentiment analysis is more often used by organizations to track customer and employee satisfaction, and enable swift reaction to feedback.
+Today, sentiment analysis is more often used by organizations to track customer and employee satisfaction, and enable swift reaction to feedback.

 How has the understanding of sentiment analysis changed over time?

 Early days: Document-level sentiment analysis

 In the early 2000s, both researchers and practitioners of sentiment analysis focused on the overall sentiment of an entire body of text or document, like an entire review or a single open-ended survey response.
 Such a traditional, document-level sentiment analysis system analyzed text and came up with an impression of its overall polarity: either positive, negative, or neutral.
 An output of such a system would be able to answer a question of “Overall, is this reviewer happy?”.

 Sometimes, this approach is just good enough.
 Consider the following example support ticket:

 Hi.
 The login stopped working after the recent update.

 The text is short and focused on a single topic.
 If all documents in a body of text share similar characteristics, as is frequently the case for these types of datasets, it isn’t necessary to have a sentiment analysis tool that goes beyond helping users understand an overall impression of the text.